 Because it is low in calories and has high water quantities, it aids in weight loss.
 People with diabetes complain about a feeling of hunger soon after a meal.
 Taking watermelon allows you to stay full for longer because of the high amounts of water it contains.
 Watermelon helps in controlling cravings and maintaining a healthy weight, two factors essential for the reversal of diabetes type 2.

 Diabetics also suffer from unexplained fatigue.
-Once blood glucose rises, blood circulation is interrupted depriving your cells of enough oxygen.
+Once blood sugar rises, blood circulation is interrupted depriving your cells of enough oxygen.
 This fruit has vitamins B2 and 6 responsible for spiking energy levels.
-Regular intake of watermelon enables diabetes patients to have an energy boost and stabilized blood glucose levels.
+Regular intake of watermelon enables diabetes patients to have an energy boost and stabilized glucose levels.

 Can People with Diabetes Eat Watermelon?

-Understand that GI is tied to the amount of carbohydrates consumed.
+Understand that GI is tied to the volume of carbohydrates consumed.
 The GI of watermelon is not illustrated in terms of a normal portion but based on 50g of carbs.
-For you to achieve a 50g amount of carbs in watermelon, it means eating about 5 cups of the fruit.
-If you focus on the quantity of the actual carbs consumed, the GL of one cup would amount to 9, meaning watermelon is good for type 2 diabetes when quantity is observed.
+For you to achieve 50g of carbohydrate in watermelon, it means eating about 5 cups of it.
+If you focus on the quantity of the actual carbs consumed, the GL of one cup would equate to 9, meaning watermelon is good for type 2 diabetes when quantity is observed.
 Balance your fruit with low GI food.
-At least eat the fruit with proteins or fats like seeds or nuts to keep you full for longer and prevent the occurrence of high blood sugar levels.
+At least eat it with proteins or fats like seeds or nuts to keep you full for longer and prevent the occurrence of high blood sugar levels.

 Good Fruits for Type 2 Diabetes

-The body absorbs these processed fruits rapidly, and this could lead to high blood sugar glucose.
+The body absorbs these processed fruits rapidly, and this could lead to high blood sugar.
 Processing also reduces the nutrients of the fruit including fiber and essential vitamins.
-It is important to eat in moderation and be clear of the amount of carbs present in each fruit to avoid a spike in blood glucose.
+It is important to eat in moderation and be clear of the amount of carbs present in each fruit to avoid a spike in glucose levels.
 Choose fruits with low sugar and carbohydrates levels.
 Some of the fruits with a low GI include:

-- Plums: Low in calories and carbs and contain minerals, vitamins, antioxidants and fiber
+- Plums: Low in calories and carbs and contain minerals, essential minerals, antioxidants and fiber

-- Pears: Excellent source of fiber and vitamin K
+- Pears: Excellent supply for of fiber and vitamin K

-- Grapefruit: Contains vitamins A and C, low in calories, and boosts weight loss
+- Grapefruit: Contains vitamin A and vitamin C, low in calories, and boosts weight loss

 - Juicy peaches: Contain Vitamins A and C, fiber and potassium.